-Financial planners who specialise in retirement planning must now consider How to Plan your Finances for Longer Lives and ensure your retirement income is set up to provide for you in the long term.
+Financial planners who specialise in retirement planning must now consider how to plan your finances for longer lives, and ensure that your retirement income is set up to provide for you in the long-term.

 But even if you have a fund with seven digits, you might be surprised by just how hard it is to get by for another 20, 30 or even 40 years.
 Major expenses you’ll need to pay for include:

 - Maintenance of your home